-Nick Howell is in his fifth season at Virginia on Bronco Mendenhall’s staff and is the defensive coordinator/secondary coach.
+Nick Howell is in his sixth season at Virginia on Bronco Mendenhall’s staff and is the defensive coordinator/secondary coach.

 The 2019 season was special one in Charlottesville as the Cavaliers won the Atlantic Coast Conference’s Coastal Division for the first time and made their first appearance in the ACC Championship game.
 UVA appeared in its first New Year’s Six bowl game, the Orange Bowl, and finished ranked No. 24 in the final College Football Playoff poll and No. 25 in the final USA Today coaches poll.
 It is UVA’s first string of three-straight bowl appearances since UVA went to four bowl games between 2002 and 2005.